-Tetanus toxemia is caused by a specific poison, or toxin, that blocks transmission of inhibitory nerve signals.
-This leads to severe muscle contraction and an exaggerated response to stimuli.
+Tetanus is a toxic reaction a specific poison (toxin) that blocks transmission of inhibitory nerve signals to muscles.
+This leads to severe muscle contraction and an exaggerated response to stimuli without a relaxation phase.
 The toxin is produced by the bacterium Clostridium tetani in dead tissue.
 Most mammals are susceptible, but horses and humans appear to be the most sensitive of all species.
 Although tetanus occurs worldwide, there are some areas, such as the northern Rocky Mountain section of the United States, where the organism is rarely found in the soil and where tetanus is almost unknown.
 In general, the occurrence of the bacteria in the soil and the frequency of tetanus in humans and horses are higher in the warmer parts of the various continents.

 Clostridium tetani is found in soil and intestinal tracts.
 In most cases, it is introduced into the body through wounds, particularly deep puncture wounds.
 Sometimes, the point of entry cannot be found because the wound itself may be minor or healed.
 The bacteria remain in the dead tissue at the original site of infection and multiply.
 As bacterial cells die and disintegrate, the potent nerve toxin is released.
 The toxin spreads and causes spasms of the voluntary muscles.